OpenNebula/addon-appmarket/README.md

 ## Compatibility

-This add-on is compatible with OpenNebula 4.x, but the new features included in AppMarket 2.0 are only available interacting with AppMarket from an OpenNebula 4.6 deployment
+This add-on is compatible with OpenNebula 4.6.1 or previous version, but the new features included in AppMarket 2.0 are only available interacting with AppMarket from an OpenNebula 4.6.1 deployment.

 ## Development